tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 The goal of this study is to look into the constraints and requirements that goes into building what is called a *Seed AI*, that is, a program that is able to improve itself.

-The goal of building such a program is to then allow it to run free and hope that it will be able to rapidly (hopefully at an exponential rate).
-With such rapid rate of improvement, it should be able to catch up with our intelligence rapidly and once it has surpassed us, *hopefully* help us improve our understanding of the world and answer questions we haven't been able to answer ourselves yet.
+The goal of building such a program is to then allow it to run free and hope that it will be able to rapidly (hopefully at an exponential rate) improve itself.
+With such rapid rate of improvement, it should be able to catch up with our intelligence rapidly (assuming intelligence is only a manifestation of the emergence of knowledge) and once it has surpassed us, *hopefully* help us improve our understanding of the world and answer questions we haven't been able to answer ourselves yet.

-# Naive program generator

-A 10 character long program in the range of ASCII 32 - 127 will have approximately ((127 + 1) - 32)^10 = 6.6 x 10^19 (that's 66 quintillion) possible permutations.

-To put 66 quintillion in perspective, let say we can test approximately 10^4 programs per second (ignoring the fact that the longer the programs get, the longer the compiler will take to *process* the program).
-We're left with about 2.1 x 10^8 years of computation to do.
-Obviously we could use various methods to improve our odds of getting there faster by using parallelism (using multiple cores, multiple processors).

-However, a very little percentage of those 66 quintillion permutations will be valid code.
-Thus, it is obvious that generating all those permutations is a naive way to generate valid programs.

-Furthermore, to truly understand the issue here, we're talking about generating *only* the set of all valid strings of length 10, which is terribly small.
-Increase the length by one and you now have ((127 + 1) - 32)^11 - ((127 + 1) - 32)^(11 - 1) = 6.3 x 10^21 (6 sextillion) of programs of length 11 to check.
-Thus, building any *real* program that can get into the millions of line of code, with an average of 10 characters per line, you're going to be waiting for a while to get that program.3
+We will obviously neglect discussing about means to control this seed AI as well as any negative consequences related to building such an AI.
+Those are extremely important topics, however they are not the focus of this article.

+Let us first start by designing a naive program generator, with the hope we can build something simple enough that it can run on its own and evolve.

 # The program tree

 When we write programs, we can think of the all the code concatenated together as a single string.
 That string is the program.

 We can think about each program as being part of a tree where the root is the empty program.
-From that program can spawn (127 + 1) - 32 programs (we assume the range characters used in the program are from ASCII 32 to 127).
+From that program can spawn (127 + 1) - 32 = 96 programs (we assume the range characters used in the program are from ASCII 32 to 127).

-Each level n of the tree represent the strings of length n.
-So, the root as level = 0 has a length of 0, and a string at level 10 has a length of 10.
+Each level **n** of the tree represent the strings of length **n**.
+The root of the tree has level **n** = 0 and thus has a length of 0 while a string at level **n** = 10 has a length of 10.

+# Naive program generator

+A 10 character long program in the range of ASCII 32 - 127 will have approximately $((127 + 1) - 32)^{10} = 6.6 \times 10^{19}$ (that's 66 quintillion) possible permutations.

+To put 66 quintillion in perspective, let say we can test approximately 10^4 programs per second (ignoring the fact that the longer the programs get, the longer the compiler will take to *process* the program, but in the case of a 10 character program, it's neglectable).
+We're left with about $2.1 \times 10^8$ years of computation to do ($\frac{6.6 \times 10^{19} programs}{10^4 \frac{programs}{s} \times 365 \frac{day}{year} \times 24 \frac{h}{day} \times 60 \frac{m}{h} \times 60 \frac{s}{m}}$).
+Obviously we could use various methods to improve our odds of getting there faster, for instance by using parallelism (using multiple cores, multiple processors, multiple computers).

+However, testing those 66 quintillion programs seems like a big waste of time, power and resources.
+Only a certain percentage of those 66 quintillion permutations are valid code.
+Thus, it is obvious that generating all those permutations is a naive way to generate *potentially* valid programs.

+Furthermore, to truly understand the issue here, we're talking about generating *only* the set of all valid strings of length 10, which is terribly small.
+Increase the length by one and you now have $((127 + 1) - 32)^{11} - ((127 + 1) - 32)^{(11 - 1)} = 6.3 \times 10^{21}$ (6 sextillion) of programs of length 11 to check (note that we excluded all programs of length 10 or less).
+Thus, building any *real* program that can get into the millions of lines of code and with an average of 10 characters per line, will require you to be wait for a while.

+One interesting problem here is that very small programs can be valid.
+For instance `0;` is a valid program.
+For that matter, any number should be a valid program in C (in our little 10 character program, we can generate $10^9$ programs based only on numbers: 9 numbers from 0-9 and a semi-colon (;) to terminate, considering all programs are wrapped within the obligatory `void main() { code here }`).
+This means we can basically generate many programs that basically do nothing other than creating giant numbers.
+Furthermore, there's also a ton of programs that will do arithmetic but never print out anything.
+Or print a ton of garbage/random.
+Maybe it is something we want...
+But often it's not.

+From this little analysis, we can deduce a few *rules*:
+* A program should *produce* something, in other word generate some sort of output (doing arithmetic without returning anything amounts to running NOPs).
+This can be rephrased by saying that any program that is dead code should not be considered valuable.
+* If it does not produce an output, then it should alter its input.
+In doing so, the altered input IS the output of the program.

 # Improving the naive program generator